edufrantzk/german_credit_risk/README.md

-# German_loan_dafault
+# German_credit_risk

-This repository contains a credit risk rating model for a bank's data.
+This repository contains a loan default rating model for a bank's data.
 Data was extracted from kaggle, source inside the notebook.